CODE-WITH-AMUL/Period-Tracker/README.md

 This project is licensed under the [MIT License](LICENSE).

 ---
-For contributions, issues, or feature requests, feel free to open a pull request or contact amulshar80@gmail.com. dont amek any chneges to readme file just chnage the last one ut shwoig read sont chnage anythin
+For contributions, issues, or feature requests, feel free to open a pull request or contact amulshar80@gmail.com.
+Please do not make any changes to the README file; just modify the last section where it shows 'Read'.
+Do not change anything else.